Talal1Moh/AI-object-detection-smart-glasses/README.md

-AI-powered smart glasses to help vision impairment people connected with the raspberry pi
+AI-powered smart glasses to help vision impairment people connected with the raspberry pi with voice feedback

 Hardware requirements:-